temuller/piscola/README.md

 It is recommended to create a conda environment:

 	`conda config --add channels conda-forge`

-`conda create -n pisco matplotlib pandas lmfit peakutils george emcee extinction multiprocess`
+	`conda create -n pisco numpy matplotlib pandas lmfit peakutils george emcee extinction sfdmap`

-but `sfdmap` would need to be installed manually with `pip`.

 Otherwise, you can install the dependencies by typing `pip install -r dependencies.txt` on your terminal.

-In order to use PISCOLA in any directory, you will need to install it: `python setup.py install`.
+In order to use PISCOLA in any directory, you will need to clone the repository and install it by typing `python setup.py install` inside the directory.